Manuel Azadigian

-Manuel Azadigian (October 15, 1901 – September 17, 1924) was an Armenian-American painter and sculptor.
+Manuel Azadigian (October 15, 1901 – September 17, 1924) was an Armenian-American painter.

 Early life

 Manuel Azadigian was born in Malatya in the Ottoman Empire into a moderately influential family of the village on his mother's side.
 Manuel demonstrated a talent for drawing from his earliest years.
 By the time of his birth, many of his relatives had already begun immigrating to the United States for a better life and to escape persecution they faced as Armenians.
-His father, George Azadigian, moved to America in 1908 to prepare the way for his wife a two children, who joined him there in June 1912.
+His father, George Azadigian, moved to America in 1908 to prepare the way for his wife and two children, who joined him there in June 1912.
 The Azadigian family settled in Philadelphia, where his maternal relatives had settled in North Philadelphia, and entered the local public school.
 He studied there for three years before having to leave school in 1915 at age 13 to help his impoverished family.

 Education

 After a few years of working, Azadigian was accepted to the Pennsylvania Academy of the Fine Arts where he quickly became one of its best students, finishing the first year of coursework in just two months.
 These were very difficult times for Manuel, working odd jobs during the day while attending classes at night.
-He studied painting under the Institute's principal instructor Robert Vonnoh, who later recommended Azadigian as one of his most promising pupils.
+He studied painting under the Institute's principle instructor Robert Vonnoh, who later recommended Azadigian as one of his most promising pupils.
 He was also hailed in a letter from his teacher Daniel Garber as being capable of a very successful career much like his own.
 Azadigian's oil painting "Still Life" was displayed and sold in 1921 at the Academy's 116th annual exhibition.
-He also sculpted the ancient work from the Parthenon "The Three Fates" which was hailed by the school as a perfect copy.
+He also sketched the ancient work from the Parthenon "The Three Fates" from the school's cast collection which was hailed by the school as a perfect copy.
 He also exhibited with the Society of Independent Artists.
 His main body of work consisted of still life, portraits, and landscapes.